-So free up your calendar on Saturday afternoons between June 30th and September 1st.
+So free up your calendar on Saturday afternoons between June 30th and September 1st (roughly).

-Oh and get your butt to 22-25 Jackson Avenue in Long Island City, Queens; an event that also features a series of exciting and totally innovative, contemporary art installations.
+Oh and get your butt to 22-25 Jackson Avenue in Long Island City, Queens for an amazing event that also features a series of exciting and totally innovative, contemporary art installations.

-***FYI: This event is popular so make sure that you score some tickets in advance ($25 a person).
-Also, to get here, just take the 7 or G trains to Court Square.
+Pro Tip: This event is popular so make sure that you score some tickets in advance ($25 a person).
+Also, to get here, just take the 7 or G train to Court Square.

 17. Explore Ellis Island

-As America’s most historically significant, immigrant gateway, Ellis Island was the processing station through which steerage class passengers entered into the United States (over 12 million of them between 1892 and 1924, to be mildly exact).
+Well, ss America’s most historically significant, immigrant gateway, Ellis Island was the processing station through which steerage class passengers entered into the United States (over 12 million of them between 1892 and 1924, to be exact).

-This relic of history has been transformed into a three-level Immigration Museum with detailed narratives from both historians and immigrants alike; stories that personalize the objects, official documents, and photographs that are displayed throughout the museum.
+Today, this relic of history has been transformed into a three-level Immigration museum with detailed narratives from both historians and immigrants alike – stories that personalize the objects, official documents, and photographs that are displayed throughout the museum.

 18. Smorgasburg in Brooklyn